GayWebIcons/Icons/README.md

 !!! warning Dark Theme

-    The icons do not appear well when using the GitHub dark theme.
+    The icons do not appear well when viewed inside of GitHub using the GitHub dark theme.
 They are best viewed on a light theme.
     You can also view them on the [companion Website](https://gaywebicons.xyz) or the [CDN](https://cdn.gaywebicons.xyz/demo.html)

 ### Adam4Adam